erlwes/NotesToSystemBeepMelody/README.md

 # BUT WHYYY? 🤦‍♂️

-I had an idea, that one could play music using `[System.Console]::Beep` if one provided the correnct frequency, duration and added delays.
+I had an idea, that one could play music if one provided the correnct frequency, duration and delays.
 I quickly discovered that this was already a thing on Reddit, but I wanted to take it one step further, and then asked my friend ChatGPT to help ...

 The AI needed _some_ guidance, like: